tomsonsgs/pretrain_MLM_NSP/README.md

 # pretrain_MLM_NSP
 pretrain code for MLM and NSP

+most code is from https://github.com/tahmedge/BERT-for-Answer-Selection

-choose sentence option for pretrain MLM only for non-document tasks
+choose sentence option for pretrain MLM only for non-document tasks, such as text classification, semantic parsing...

-choose document option for pretrain MLM and NSP for document tasks
+choose document option for pretrain MLM and NSP for document tasks, such as document classification, document relation extraction...